kapusta/pzgps/README.md

-# gps over serial on your raspberry [#pizero](https://www.raspberrypi.org/products/pi-zero/)

-## Hello
+# pzgps
-The goal of this project is to collect data from the a GPS unit and dump it into a database to be queried out later (or perhaps to stream it live via Bluetooth).
-We'll use [NodeJS](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and [node-gpsd](https://github.com/eelcocramer/node-gpsd) to read and process the data.
+The goal of this project is to collect data from the a GPS unit and stream that data out to a web front end via a WebSocket.

+We'll use [NodeJS](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and [node-gpsd](https://github.com/eelcocramer/node-gpsd) to read and process the data and [ws](https://www.npmjs.com/package/ws) to stream that data out.

+## Pull Requests Accepted
 * If this info turns out to be useful to you, [please let me know](https://twitter.com/dankapusta)!
 * I'm very open to changes/fixes/additions, please feel free to submit pull requests.